Share this

 3. Checking Your H1B Wage Standard

-How to specifically check the prevailing wage standard for H-1B?
+How do we specifically check the prevailing wage standard for H-1B?

 Step 1: Visit the "Foreign Labor Certification Data Center" website to search for relevant information: www.flcdatacenter.com